kelvinsanchez15/100-days-of-code/log.md

 **Today's Progress**: I made good progress in the navbar component of my portfolio, I'm going slowly but moving forward, which is the important thing.

 **Link to work:** [Portfolio](https://github.com/kelvinsanchez15/portfolio/commit/6cf9d75e71f6049ca9a959c754a70a2767a90ff7)

+### Day 80: September 12, 2020

+**Today's Progress**: I am still learning to handle Material UI components and style them with JSS, I made progress in the general layout of my portfolio.